The Moon is our Mistress.

 The Grim are notoriously difficult to track and are renowned for speed, stealth and martial prowess.
 They are not at all like the typical thugs and footpads that may prowl the nighttime streets of other cities.
 These men and women are in exceptional physical condition.
 They strike with blinding speed and are gone with the flutter of a black cloak in the moonlight.
 Their swordplay is dazzling, they move with a fluid grace and the Grim have an uncanny ability to vanish into the shadows.
 It is obvious that members of this guild train hard.
 Their training is evident in the bruises and frustration of the authority figures who try, and fail, to stop them.

 All grim wear cloaks and masks.
 Each mask is unique.
-Most masks bear a resemblance to a dragon or a skull or something equally fearsome, but there is always a stern, sad element to the rendering as well.
+Some are simple leather face masks, others are quite elaborate.
+Many masks bear a resemblance to a dragon or a skull or something equally fearsome.
+Often, there is a stern, sad element to the rendering as well.

 The Grim is a mysterious guild.
 Much of their past is cloaked in rumor and secrecy.
 There is a story, however, often repeated in taverns late at night, that claims to hold the truth of this guild.